kaitj/nhp-dwiproc/docs/src/contributing/README.md

 ## Code formatting

-`nhp-dwiproc` uses `pre-commit` and Github action workflows for linting and formatting the codebase, The following packages are used:
+`nhp-dwiproc` uses `pre-commit` and Github action workflows to ensure a consistent codebase.
+The following packages are used for linting and formatting:

 - `ruff` - formatting and linting
 - `mypy` - type checking